AP Calculus

 Stanislaw Ulam

 The Polish - American mathematician Ulam.
 Ulam discovered the key insight that made the development of the Hydrogen Bomb possible.
-He also taught university calculus.
-Coincidence?
+He also taught

 My son took the AP calculus BC exam last year, and while the experience is still relatively fresh, I thought I should offer my thoughts on the exam.